 Other places to explore the scenic Margaret River region include a cheese factory, berry farms, the original Margaret River Chocolate Factory, and much more.

 South of Margaret River is Cape Leeuwin.
 This is the most south-westerly mainland point of the Australian Continent and where the Indian Ocean and the Southern Ocean meet.
-Standing there is also the Cape Leeuwin Lighthouse which the daring can climb on a tour.
+Standing there is also the impressive Cape Leeuwin Lighthouse.

 There is no shortage of wineries that serve lunch around the Margaret River region.
 However, one of our favourite lunch spots does not serve wine at all.